 Upon spill report certification, the CIWQS Online Spill Database will issue a final spill

-identification (ID) number to the Enrollee.
+identification (ID) number along with an email to the Enrollee.

 Draft Data Entry

 Electronic entry of draft spill information into the CIWQS Online Spill Database may solely be conducted by a Data Submitter(s) previously designated by the Legal Responsible Official, as required in section 5.6 of this General Order.